chelsabeth/Sprint-Challenge-Applied-JS/README.md

 1. What is the DOM?

+`the DOM is the document object model.
+A place where you can see the data you are recieving`

 2. What is an event?

+`an event is when a user can do something to the webpage and the webpage responds.
+Such as someone clicking the mouse and the webpage takes them to a log in page`

 3. What is an event listener?

+`an event listener is when you create something to costumize an event.
+Such as when someone clicks the mouse of a a link it can turn blue`

 4. Why would we convert a NodeList into an Array?

+`Maybe so that we can loop through it?
+Or take advantage of array methods?`

 5. What is a component?

+`a reusable piece of data`

 ### Git Set up